 Getting your child or clients children to eat a healthy balanced diet is an age old problem.
 One that in all honesty requires patience, time and enthusiasm to overcome.
 However there are some tricks and steps you can take to gain your child’s confidence with food and exploring the word of flavour.
+Getting your children to eat healthier is what every parents wants!

 Children are very visual and tactile which means you have to tailor your approach to accommodate this.
 So how can you get your children to eat healthier?